baseapp/wpoven_perflogs/README.txt

 == Changelog ==

+= 1.0.1 =
+* Added conditional logging to record entries only when a request exceeds configured limits.
+* Added display of POST request arguments in the log viewer for easier debugging.

 = 1.0.0 =
 * Initial release with PHP execution time tracking, database query analysis, system resource monitoring, and IP address tracking for optimized performance and security.

 == Upgrade Notice ==

+= 1.0.1 =
+* Changes email logging behavior to record entries only when request limits are exceeded, reducing database usage.
+Also adds visibility of POST request arguments in the log viewer for improved debugging.

 = 1.0.0 =
 * Initial release with PHP execution time tracking, database query analysis, system resource monitoring, and IP address tracking for improved performance and security.